Upcoming Webinar

 Altova is a data integration tool emphasizing data transformation and mapping involving XML, JSON, and other file formats.
 It leverages a Windows-based IDE, enabling users to transform data via its graphical UI.

+Pros and cons: Altova provides support for many data types, making it a versatile tool.
+Its interface is powerful, though it may have a steep learning curve for beginners.
 Unlike other data integration tools, Altova is mainly a data transformation and mapping tool.
 This means that it only caters to basic data integration projects.
 It can convert data from one format to another.

 Best use case scenario: Data transformation and mapping for file formats.